Hospice Care For Kidney Failure

 A person living with advanced kidney disease may be eligible for hospice care when the illness is progressing and curative treatments are no longer the focus.
 Below are common guidelines used by professionals to evaluate eligibility.

-• The patient chooses to stop or never begin dialysis, or transplantation is not being pursued.
+The patient chooses to stop or never begin dialysis

-• Creatinine clearance (GFR) is less than 10 mL/min, or less than 15 mL/min if diabetic, OR serum creatinine is greater than 8.0 mg/dL (greater than 6.0 mg/dL if diabetic).
+or less than 15 mL/min if diabetic, OR serum creatinine is greater than 8.0 mg/dL (greater than 6.0 mg/dL if diabetic).

-• Signs of declining physical function such as severe weight loss, frequent infections, poor appetite, and increased fatigue.
+such as severe weight loss, frequent infections, poor appetite, and increased fatigue.

-• The patient has multiple comorbid conditions like advanced heart disease, lung disease, or liver disease that contribute to a worsening prognosis.
+like advanced heart disease, lung disease, or liver disease that contribute to a worsening prognosis.

-• The physician documents a clinical judgment that life expectancy is six months or less if the disease follows its usual course.
+that life expectancy is six months or less if the disease follows its usual course.

 If you’re unsure whether hospice is the right next step, our team at Elevate Hospice is available to review the situation with you.